pukar10/k3-ignite/README.md

 ### Setup Dev Env

-You can run `. scripts/initialize_project.sh` to initalize the project.
-It does require the latest version of python. initialize_project.sh will create a python13 venv if one is not found using pyenv.
-It will then install all the required python libraries listed in `dependencies/python_requirements.txt` and ansible modules listed in `dependencies/ansible_modules.yml`.
+You can run `. scripts/initialize_project.sh` to initalize the project.<br>
+Requires the latest version of python.<br>
+Initialize_project.sh will create a python13 venv if one is not found using pyenv.<br>
+Initialize_project.sh will install all the required python libraries listed in `dependencies/python_requirements.txt` and ansible modules listed in `dependencies/ansible_modules.yml`.<br>
 All ansible modules will be installed within the project.

 ### Ansible Basics